mark-torres/python-stuff/automate/notes.md

 In Python there is a value called `None`, which represents the absence of a value. `None` is the only value of the `NoneType` data type.
 (Other programming languages might call this value `null`, `nil`, or `undefined`.)
 Just like the Boolean `True` and `False` values, `None` must be typed with a capital *N*.

-This value-without-a-value can be helpful when you need to store something that won’t be confused for a real value in a variable.
+This value-without-a-value can be helpful when you need to store something that won't be confused for a real value in a variable.

 ### Keyword Arguments and `print()`